The Reality Of The Paleo Diet

 Diet trends are popping up every other day.
-From the MIND Diet to Atkins - dieting has become a chore and hobby for many women.
-If you have tried dieting or have researched dieting trends, you likely have heard about the Paleo Diet—a much-discussed topic in this area.
+From the MIND to Atkins - following them all is a chore and hobby for many women.
+If you have tried one or have researched eating trends, you likely have heard about the Paleo Diet—a much-discussed topic in this area.

-As with any other plan, there are arguments for and against the Paleo diet.
-So let’s take a look at the reality of this diet plan, the good and the bad, and how you to make it work for you - click on the links to learn more.
+As with any plan, there are arguments for and against it.
+So let’s take a look at the reality, the good and the bad, and how to make it work for you - click on the links to learn more.

 What is the Paleo Diet?

-The essence of the Paleo diet is to return to a caveman diet.
-Loren Cordain, PhD, a researcher at Colorado State University, developed the Paleolithic diet (commonly referred to as the Paleo diet, caveman diet, or stone-age diet).
-This diet is a modern-day version of the diet from the Paleolithic era, which was more than 10,000 years ago, prior to the agricultural revolution.
+Its essence is to return to what our ancestral caveman ate.
+Loren Cordain, Ph.D., a researcher at Colorado State University, developed the regime (otherwise known as the caveman diet, or stone-age diet).
+Its a modern-day version of the foods eaten during the Paleolithic era, which was more than 10,000 years ago, before the agricultural revolution.

-Historical evidence demonstrates that cavemen discovered fire and built tools to help them hunt and gather for food.
-According to Cordain, this is the way human beings were genetically designed to eat and that is why this diet is recommended for more natural and holistic eating choices and selections.
-Cordain explains that food has evolved and changed at a more rapid pace compared to the human body.
-He argues that human beings have yet adapted to digest many of the common contemporary foods and thus chronic diseases and other health problems are on the rise today.
+Historical evidence demonstrates that cave dwellers discovered fire and built tools to help them hunt and gather for food.
+According to Cordain, this is the way human beings are genetically designed to eat.
+And why eating this way supports natural and holistic food choices.
+Cordain explains that food evolution is too rapid and that we haven't adapted to digest contemporary foods.
+As a result, chronic diseases and other health problems are on the rise today.

-- Fish and other seafood such as crab, shrimp, and mussels
+- Fish and other seafood like crab, shrimp, and mussels

-- Non-starchy vegetables such as broccoli, lettuce, Brussels sprouts, green beans, cauliflower, cabbage, asparagus, and spinach
+- Non-starchy vegetables like broccoli, lettuce, Brussels sprouts, green beans, cauliflower, cabbage, asparagus, and spinach

-- Fresh fruits such as apples, oranges, and grapes
+- Fresh fruits like apples, oranges, and grapes

-- Nuts such as walnuts, pecans, cashews, and almonds (avoid peanuts)
+- Nuts, walnuts, pecans, cashews, and almonds (avoid peanuts)

 - Healthy, plant-based oils like walnut, coconut, olive, sunflower, and grapeseed